fnalways/terminus-docs/docs/overview/snowinning/concepts.md

 2. Reputation Processing: Developers can access this raw data to generate reputation insights, tailored to specific contexts and needs.
 3. Reputation Distribution: These insights are distributed via a specialized [Market Protocol](../protocol/market.md), enabling users to select appropriate Reputation Providers based on their specific requirements.

-n each scenario, users can choose one or several Reputation Providers to get comprehensive opinions.
+In each scenario, users can choose one or several Reputation Providers to get comprehensive opinions.

 ## DID Metadata vs. VC vs. Reputation